Supercars tickets for Taupō round go on sale today

 Taupō International Motorsport Park will be the third New Zealand venue to host Supercars, after Pukekohe and the Hamilton street circuit.

-Tickets will be available via Ticketek, with options including platinum and silver level grandstand seating, three-day trackside general admission, and the possibility to add paddock access to multi-day tickets.
+Tickets will be available via Ticketek, with options for platinum and silver-level grandstand seating, three-day trackside general admission, and the possibility to add paddock access to multi-day tickets.

-Kids 12 years and under can attend the Taupō SuperSprint for free with a paying adult.
+Kids who are 12 and under can attend the Taupō SuperSprint for free with a paying adult.
 Early bird pricing will be available until December 16.

-Grove Racing will sport an all-Kiwi line-up next year with 21-year old Matt Payne lining up alongside Stanaway, and newcomer Ryan Wood joining the championship with Walkinshaw Andretti United.
+Grove Racing will sport an all-Kiwi crew next year with 21-year-old Matt Payne lining up alongside Stanaway, and newcomer Ryan Wood joining the championship with Walkinshaw Andretti United.

-The 3.32km circuit, just northeast of Lake Taupō, will become the 35th circuit to host Australasia’s premier racing category and seventh venue outside Australian shores.
+The 3.32km circuit northeast of Lake Taupō will become the 35th circuit to host Australasia’s premier racing category, and seventh venue beyond Australian shores.

 The event is supported by central and local government, with the Major Events Fund putting in $5 million over the next three years and the Taupō District Council contributing $900,000 for the same period.